 Alternatives to Contacting eBay

 - eBay discussion boards: If your question is category-specific or region-specific, you'll probably get reasonable help or answers from people that tend to know more than eBay's own customer service representatives by posting on eBay's discussion boards.

-- eBay Answer Center.
-This goes double for eBay's Knowledge Base, formerly called the Answer Center, which is basically eBay's shadow customer service system, powered by the eBay community and by a few eBay staffers that pop in and post every now and then.
-The Answer Center is easy to use and many, many times more helpful in many cases than eBay customer service.
+- eBay Answer Center: This goes double for eBay's Knowledge Base, formerly called the Answer Center, which is basically eBay's shadow customer service system, powered by the eBay community and a few eBay staffers that pop in and post every so often.
+The Answer Center is easy to use and a lot more helpful in many cases than eBay customer service.